-If moving back home is an option for you, do it, as you’re likely to double your monthly savings and halve the time it will take to secure your full deposit.
+If moving back home is an option for you, do it, as you’re likely to double your monthly savings and halve the time it will take to secure your entire deposit.

-However, if it’s not an option, there is another way, you can house sit.
-This is a popular option for holidaymakers and also people who don’t own their own home and don’t want to commit to a rental agreement which is often a fixed term lease.
+However, if it’s not an option, there is another way, you can house-sit.
+This is a popular option for holidaymakers and people who don’t own their own homes and don’t want to commit to a rental agreement that is often a fixed-term lease.

-With house sitting, there is an agreement, and the house sitter will agree to carry out duties while living in the property.
+With house sitting, there is an agreement, and the house sitter will agree to carry out duties while living on the property.

-Homeowners with pets will prefer a home sitter to pay for pet accommodation like dog kennels and catteries.
-Many websites are catering for the matchup of homeowner and house sitter.
+Homeowners with pets prefer a home sitter to pay for pet accommodation like dog kennels and catteries.
+Many websites are catering for the matchup of homeowners and house sitters.

-As the saying goes: Where there’s will there’s a way.
-The hardest part of getting on the property ladder is providing your share of the funds – i.e. the deposit, and there are many more ways to add to your deposit, including Government schemes, so do your research and remember ‘opportunity really does favours the brave or the bold’.
+As the saying goes: Where there’s a will, there’s a way.
+Providing your share of the funds is the hardest part of getting on the property ladder. i.e. the deposit, and there are many more ways to add to your deposit, including Government schemes, so do your research and remember ‘opportunity really favours the brave or the bold’.